trovit/hdfstree/README.md

 * -p: Specifies the root path.
 This is mandatory.
 * -l: Specifies that you want to use the local filesystem instead of HDFS:
 * -s: Specifies that you want to see the size (in human readable format) next to each directory.
+* -d: Specifies the maximum depth when displayin the tree.

 some examples: